payjoin/multiparty-protocol-docs/02_coalition_formation.md

 censor certain operations, causing a UTXO to be unfairly blamed for failing to sign.

-Technically the quorum proposal can implement a coordination fee mechanism, for example by making all adjustments be slightly negative apart from that of the coordinator (which may or may not be the aggregator).
+Technically the coalition proposal can implement a coordination fee mechanism, for example by making all adjustments be slightly negative apart from that of the coordinator (which may or may not be the aggregator).
 This provides the coordinator with an incentive to coordinate honestly on average.
 Unfortunately